Coeur d’Alene Audubon has been dedicated to protecting birds since 1990.

 Interpretive Signs

-In our work to educate and interest people about birds and wildlife, our group is helping to design and place interpretive signs in various places such as Tubbs Hill and Mica Bay.
-Our Tubbs Hill signs were partially funded by Coeur d’Alene Audubon member donations in memory of member Kris Buchler, a gifted environmental educator and steward.
-Look for more educational signs as you get outdoors and bird in our lovely area.
+In our work to educate and interest people about birds and wildlife, our group helps design and place interpretive signs.
+Our Tubbs Hill signs were partially funded by Coeur d’Alene Audubon member donations in memory of Coeur d’Alene Audubon member Kris Buchler, a gifted environmental educator and steward.
+Look for more educational signs as you get outdoors and bird in our area.

 Mica Bay Surveys

-The Mica Bay Survey is an ongoing effort to document the diversity and quantity of birds on an established survey route in Kootenai County.
+Since 2010, Coeur d’Alene Audubon volunteers have conducted the Mica Bay Survey monthly.
+This ongoing effort documents the diversity and quantity of birds on an established survey route in Kootenai County.
 Mica Bay is located 7 miles south of Coeur d’Alene.
-The survey route is approximately 3 miles long and includes several habitat types.
-The survey is performed once a month year around and takes between 2 and 4 hours to complete.
-This consistent monitoring of the site provides valuable information regarding seasonality, migration timing and patterns, population trends, and diversity changes.
-This information can help inform Idaho Fish and Wildlife as well as other researchers to changes occurring in our area.
-This effort has been ongoing since 2010.
+The survey route is approximately 3 miles long, contains several habitat types and takes between 2 and 4 hours to complete.
+Consistent monitoring of the site provides valuable information regarding seasonality, migration timing and patterns, population trends, and diversity changes to Idaho Fish and Wildlife and other researchers about changes occurring in our area.